Maziar110/api_client_test/README.md

 ## How to Run:
 run the bash script in the project ;) yeah this easy :)
+(It might take some minutes, so don't cancel the process.)

 if you had any question, we can be in touch via: